 Slow Roasted Rack of Goat

-A bone-in loin roast (rack) is always a good choice, especially for that special occasion or celebration, but there’s more ways to cook them than just roasting in the oven and trying to pin point a specific temperature.
+A bone-in loin roast (rack) is always a good choice, especially for a special occasion or celebration.
+But there’s more ways to cook than just roasting in the oven and trying to pin point a specific temperature.
 Today, we’re going to share with you, hands-down, the easiest way to roast a rack of lamb or goat.
-No thermometers, no tough outer rib meat, and most importantly, no chance of overcooking, just delicious meat falling off the bone.
-Sounds to good to be true, doesn’t it?
+No thermometers, no tough outer rib meat, and most importantly, no chance of overcooking.
+Just delicious meat falling off the bone.
+Sounds too good to be true, doesn’t it?

 Seasonings can be imparted to the goat rack however you like, too, or left out.
 A simple rub could be nothing more than salt and pepper, or something with a little more kick like the coffee rub Chef Bergo outlines below.
 Use your imagination.
 We dare you to eat just a single chop!